 Interdental brushes are a practical, easy-to-use alternative to flossing.
 Their look similar to a tiny bottle brush.
 These brushes include a short handle that is attached to a thin, flexible wire that is covered in soft bristles.
 They work by helping to clear away the food, plaque and bacteria between the teeth.
 The brushes come in a range of sizes and each brush can be used multiple times before being thrown in the bin.

-Interdental brushes can be used instead of floss or together with floss or other items to clean between the teeth.
-For some people, interdental brushes may be more effective than regular string floss for cleaning between the teeth.
+Interdental brushes may be more effective than regular dental floss for cleaning between all your teeth.
 They can be helpful for people with braces, fine motor issues, or large spaces between the teeth where floss cannot fill the gap properly.
 Interdental brushes can be a good option for people who just don't like using floss.

 An interdental brush being used to clean between the teeth.
 Getty Images.